Approach

 How I think about the work

-I treat psychological life as something organised in relationships, language, and repetition, not simply inside an individual mind.
-What matters is often less “what happened” than how experience is held, defended against, and recreated in the present.
+I treat psychological life as something organised in relationships, not simply inside an individual mind.
+What matters is often less “what happened” than how experience is held and recreated in the present.

-Change tends to arrive indirectly: not through persuasion, but through shifts in how experience can be borne, thought about, and related to.
+Change tends to arrive indirectly, through shifts in how experience can be borne and thought.
 I am cautious about premature certainty, including my own.

 Orientation

 My training and clinical orientation sit within contemporary psychoanalysis, with a post-Bionian field perspective as a central reference point.
-I work with the analytic situation as a jointly constituted field, where meaning is not treated as a private possession of either participant but as something that forms and shifts within the relationship and its frame.
+I see the analytic situation as a jointly constituted field.
+Meaning forms and shifts within the relationship and its frame.

-This informs a way of working that is attentive to what emerges in the analytic situation as a whole, not only to individual history or symptom reduction.
+This suggests a way of working that is attentive to what emerges in the analytic situation as a whole, not only to individual history or symptom reduction.

 What I mean by listening